asplos-contest/2025/IOPDDL.md

 [0, 0, 2, 1, 0]
 ```

 If no solution can be found, feel free to produce an empty list `[]`.
-Finally, to ensure that the binaries can be executed properly, teams will have an opportunity to submit a preliminary version to the Contest Organizers, who will then test it on their machine.
+Finally, to ensure that the binaries can be executed properly, teams will have an opportunity to submit a preliminary version to the Contest Organizers (starting in early February) who will then test it on their machine.

 ## Getting Started